Get

 Service dogs are allowed at Muir Woods, per the Americans with Disabilities Act.
 The service dog must perform a task related to its handler’s disability.

-For instance, guide dogs help the blind, and hearing dogs provide assistance to those with hearing impairments.
+For instance, guide dogs help people who are blind, and hearing dogs assist those with hearing impairments.
 Besides physical disabilities, service animals also provide support for “hidden” disabilities.

 The park management can ask if the dog accompanying you is a service animal.
 They can also ask you which task the dog performs for you.
 However, they cannot ask you to make your dog demonstrate the task.
 You should have the appropriate paperwork on you, though.